The SAML Integration is designed such that it can be implemented gradually, with no disruption to existing users.

 d.
 Select the Required checkbox.

 e.
 Optionally add other attribute mappings.
-Automation Cloud also supports the First Name, Last Name, Job Title, and Department user attributes.
-This information is then propagated to Automation Cloud, where it can be made available to other services, such as Automation Hub.
+Orchestrator also supports the First Name, Last Name, Job Title, and Department user attributes.
+This information is then propagated to Orchestrator, where it can be made available to other services, such as Automation Hub.

 - Click Save and Close.

-- Click the toggle for the Automation Cloud app to enable the application for user access.
+- Click the toggle for the Orchestrator app to enable the application for user access.

 - On the Configuration tab, copy and save the IdP Metadata URL value for later use.

-To enable Automation Cloud as a service provider that recognizes your identity provider, follow the below steps:
+To enable Orchestrator as a service provider that recognizes your identity provider, complete the steps below:

-- Return to the SAML configuration tab in Automation Cloud.
+- Return to the SAML configuration tab in Orchestrator.

-e.
-If you want to also configure advanced details, click Next in the bottom right corner to advance to the final step.
+- If you want to also configure advanced details click Next in the bottom right corner to advance to the final step.